andykee/lentil/docs/user/basics.planes.rst

 * :attr:`~lentil.Plane.amplitude` - Defines the relative electric field amplitude
   transmission through the plane
-* :attr:`~lentil.Plane.phase` - Defines the electric field phase shift that a wavefront experiences when propagating through the plane
+* :attr:`~lentil.Plane.opd` - Defines the optical path difference that a wavefront experiences when propagating through the plane
 * :attr:`~lentil.Plane.mask` - Defines the binary mask over which the plane data is valid.
 If `mask` is 2-dimensional, the plane is assumed to be monolithic.
 If `mask`